 J. Referrals & Testing - Office of Services for Students with Disabilities.
 Students are expected to follow-up on all referrals in a timely fashion.
 Students should contact the SSD Coordinator if a referral does not meet his/her needs so that other options can be determined.
 Please do not attempt to diagnose yourself or anyone else; that should be left to the professionals.
 If you feel you or someone you know (family member, friend, student) has a disability, please contact the SSD Coordinator for more information.
 A referral form can be submitted via the Office of Services for Students with Disabilities website.
 Testing is not offered by Mansfield University.
 If testing is necessary, the student will be referred to the appropriate public or private agency.
 Any associated costs will be the student's responsibility.
 If the test results indicate that the person has a learning disability, the SSD Coordinator will work to ensure that appropriate accommodations are provided to the student.

 K. Tutoring, Study Skills and Time Management Support.
 Time management and good study skills are critical to a student's success.
-Students are expected to use all resources available, including the Learning Center, Writing Center, TutorTrac, the University Counseling Center, and any informal or course-related study groups and seminars.
-The OSSD office does not provide tutoring services.
-Students are expected to contact schedule tutors through TutorTrac on Web Advisor, contact his/her advisor, or the SSD Coordinator for assistance in doing so.
+Students are expected to use all resources available, including the Learning Center, Writing Center, Tutoring, the University Counseling Center, and any informal or course-related study groups and seminars.
+The Office of Services for Students with Disabilities does not provide tutoring services.
+Students are expected to schedule tutors through contacting the Learning Center, or visiting the first floor of South Hall.
+Students may also contact his/her advisor, the professor, or the SSD Coordinator for assistance in doing so.

 L. Emergency Medical Assistance.
 Students with a condition that may require emergency assistance during classes (e.g., seizure condition), should meet with each professor during the first week of classes to explain the condition and discuss emergency procedures.
 It is recommended that students obtain a letter from their physician outlining emergency procedures.
 These students should also update emergency contact information with the University each semester.
 This can be done through the Office of Admissions and Records.
 Additionally, should any accommodations be needed as a result of a medical condition, the student should visit the SSD Coordinator in the Office of Services for Students with Disabilities.